maoberlehner/markus-oberlehner-net/content/blog/goodbye-webpack-building-vue-applications-without-webpack.md

 ### The App

-If we'd run our application now, we'd be greeted with a JavaScript error because we don't have a `App.js` file yet, let's fix this.
+If we'd run our application now, we'd be greeted with a JavaScript error because we don't have an `App.js` file yet, let's fix this.

 ```js
 // src/components/App.js